ayepRahman/nft-agg-poc/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## NextJs

+Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
+No config needed.

+## Graphql

+- GraphQL queries access not just the properties of one resource but also smoothly follow references between them.
+While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs in a single request.
+Apps using GraphQL can be quick even on slow mobile network connections.

+- GraphQL APIs are organized in terms of types and fields, not endpoints.
+Access the full capabilities of your data from a single endpoint.
+GraphQL uses types to ensure Apps only ask for what’s possible and provide clear and helpful errors.
+Apps can use types to avoid writing manual parsing code.

+- Know exactly what data you can request from your API without leaving your editor, highlight potential issues before sending a query, and take advantage of improved code intelligence.
+GraphQL makes it easy to build powerful tools like GraphiQL by leveraging your API’s type system.

 ## Apollo Client

+### Features

+- Declarative data fetching: Write a query and receive data without manually tracking loading states.

+- Excellent developer experience: Enjoy helpful tooling for TypeScript, Chrome / Firefox devtools, and VS Code.

+- Designed for modern React: Take advantage of the latest React features, such as hooks.

+- Incrementally adoptable: Drop Apollo into any JavaScript app and incorporate it feature by feature.

+- Support Typescript

+- Universally compatible: Use any build setup and any GraphQL API.

+- Community driven: Share knowledge with thousands of developers in the GraphQL community.

 ## Apollo Server

+### Features

+- A gateway for a federated supergraph
+- The GraphQL server for a subgraph in a federated supergraph

+- A stand-alone GraphQL server, including in a serverless environment
+- An add-on to your application's existing Node.js middleware (such as Express or Fastify)

 ## Codegen Graphql

+- Generate code from your GraphQL schema and operations with a simple CLI

+- Generate code from your GraphQL schema and GraphQL operations with a single function call regardless of your environment or code format

+- Plugins that support multiple library e.g react-query, react-apollo, typescript and many more.

 ## Chakra Ui

+- Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.

+- Spend less time writing UI code and more time building a great experience for your customers.

+- Chakra UI strictly follows WAI-ARIA standards for all components.

+- Customize any part of our components to match your design needs.

+- Designed with composition in mind.
+Compose new components with ease.